 Projects in this program are intended to enhance mobility by providing convenient and affordable mass transit alternatives to single occupancy vehicle travel and to reduce traffic congestion and vehicle emissions.

-The County's Mass Transit/WMATA Capital Program provides an essential alternative to single occupant vehicle travel and contributes to the reduction of traffic congestion.
-The goal of the County's Mass Transit/WMATA Capital Program is to provide infrastructure, equipment, and supporting facilities for the operation of safe, reliable, convenient, and affordable public transportation systems to the residents of Montgomery County.
+The goal of the County's Mass Transit Capital Program is to provide infrastructure, equipment, and supporting facilities for the operation of safe, reliable, convenient, and affordable public transportation systems to the residents of Montgomery County.
 The infrastructure, equipment, and supporting facilities for these transit systems must be constructed, maintained, rehabilitated, and replaced to ensure safety and operational effectiveness.

 HIGHLIGHTS

-- Add funding in the Bus Priority Project to enhance countywide bus system performance.
+- Maintain annual funding in the Bus Priority Program to enhance Countywide bus system performance.

-- Add funding to support the construction of a mezzanine for the south entrance of the Bethesda Metrorail Station in coordination with the Purple Line project.
+- Continue to support the construction of a mezzanine for the south entrance of the Bethesda Metrorail station in coordination with the Purple Line project.

 - Continue efforts to improve the condition of Ride On bus stops.